-This article will explain why you might feel cold after head injury and what you can do to warm up.
+This article will explain why you might feel cold after head injury and what you can do to address this secondary effect.

-Why You Might Feel Cold After Head Injury
+Why Some Survivors Feel Cold After Head Injury

-Around 13% of TBI patients complain about feeling persistently cold after a head injury or concussion.
+Around 13% of TBI patients report feeling persistently cold after a head injury or concussion.
 This symptom may be caused by damage to the parts of the brain that control the body’s temperature.

 The human body possesses a complex thermoregulation mechanism that keeps it at a balanced temperature, generally around 98.8° Fahrenheit.
 This delicate process is controlled by the hypothalamus, the part of the brain in charge of numerous bodily functions.

 The hypothalamus lies deep within the brain and communicates with the rest of the nervous system to help balance body fluids and control the release of hormones that play a part in temperature regulation.
 For example, when the body gets too cold, the hypothalamus releases hormones that cause blood vessels to shrink (called vasoconstriction).
 This traps the heat in your blood and preserves body temperature.

 If the hypothalamus becomes damaged after a head injury, these processes, as well as others, could be disrupted.
-As a result, you might feel cold all the time.
+As a result, you might feel cold after head injury even when your environment is at a normal temperature.

 Neuroendocrine Disorders and Cold Sensitivity

 Another possible cause of cold sensitivity after a head injury is pituitary dysfunction.
 The pituitary is a gland in the brain that helps stimulate activity in the hormone glands throughout the body.

 One important gland that the pituitary stimulates is the thyroid, a butterfly-shaped gland on the front of your neck.
 The thyroid gland produces several thyroid hormones that are critical for functions such as metabolism, growth, and body temperature regulation.

 If the thyroid does not receive stimulation from the pituitary gland, however, it cannot produce these crucial hormones.
 This leads to hypothyroidism, which can cause the following problems: